 Entry fees are $175 per category for non-members or $100 per category for ONA members.
 Entry fees for students are $50 per category for non-members or $15 per category for ONA members.
 If you’d like to become an ONA member, join today.

 In order to receive the member rate, first sign in to members.journalists.org.
 Payment should be made online by credit card, as part of the submission process.

 Judges are a group of distinguished online journalists from around the world.
 Winners are determined by two rounds of judging.
 Judges assigned to each category will narrow down the entries to a group of finalists.
 These judges will then meet in person to select the winners.

 Judges may move an entry from one category and/or size designation to another.
 In these cases, the judges will make a determination on where the entry fits best.

 Entrants agree to the terms below upon submitting an entry to the Online Journalism Awards:

-By submitting an entry in the Online Journalism Awards competition, you grant the Online News Association (and ONA’s co-sponsor(s) of the Online Journalism Awards, if any) the right to reproduce, distribute, perform, and display your entry and/or excerpts from your entry in any and all media: in connection with or to promote the Online Journalism Awards; in any archives composed in whole or in part of Online Journalism Awards entries, finalists, and/or winners; and/or in connection with educational projects for journalists, aspiring journalists, and/or the general public.
+By submitting an entry in the Online Journalism Awards competition, you grant the Online News Association (and ONA’s partner(s) of the Online Journalism Awards, if any) the right to reproduce, distribute, perform, and display your entry and/or excerpts from your entry in any and all media: in connection with or to promote the Online Journalism Awards; in any archives composed in whole or in part of Online Journalism Awards entries, finalists, and/or winners; and/or in connection with educational projects for journalists, aspiring journalists, and/or the general public.

-By submitting an entry, you represent and warrant that the entry is original work, that you have the right to submit the work as an entry in the Online Journalism Awards, and that you have the right to grant ONA (and ONA’s co-sponsor(s) of the Online Journalism Awards, if any) and the rights granted above.
+By submitting an entry, you represent and warrant that the entry is original work, that you have the right to submit the work as an entry in the Online Journalism Awards, and that you have the right to grant ONA (and ONA’s partner(s) of the Online Journalism Awards, if any) and the rights granted above.